weesvisje/docs/docs/concepts/http.md

                 "title": "Value to Upsert",
                 "description": "The new document to insert.
 This must document be an object with an _id parameter", "type": "object"
               }
             }
+          },
+          {
+            "title": "Remove Command",
+            "description": "Run a query and delete all documents that match.", "type": "object",
+            "required": [
+              "args",
+              "collection",
+              "method",
+              "query"
+            ],
+            "properties": {
+              "args": {
+                "title": "Query Arguments",
+                "description": "If any variables are used in the query then the values should be passed in here.", "type": [
+                  "object",
+                  "null"
+                ]
+              },
+              "collection": {
+                "type": "string"
+              },
+              "method": {
+                "type": "string",
+                "enum": [
+                  "remove"
+                ]
+              },
+              "query": {
+                "title": "Query",
+                "description": "The query to run",
+                "type": "string"
+              }
+            }
           }